When I tell people that I only spend half the year with my father, they mostly come up with just these three conclusions:

 Meet Captain Patrick Glenn

 This is my father, Captain Patrick Glenn.
 He has worked in the shipping industry for 32 years.
 He graduated from the California Maritime Academy in 1988 after being told by his father (my grandfather) that he wouldn’t make a good enlisted man.
 He met my mom in Turku, Finland, on their first job on a cruise ship.
-My mom had graduated from Kings Point Naval Academy in 1988 and was his commanding officer.
+My mom had graduated from the US Merchant Marine Academy in 1988 and was his commanding officer.

 There’s the crew, and then there’s everyone else